emad-elsaid/emad-elsaid.github.io/Steam Deck.md

 #devices

-I got my steam deck 21-September-2022 as my 34th birthday gift.
+:joystick: I got my steam deck 21-September-2022 as my 34th birthday gift.

 * The steam deck I got was the 512GB version.
 * It came with a hard case, microfiber cloth, a charger and a pouch bag for the charger.